1997 Alabama Crimson Tide football team: Tennessee

+For the third consecutive year, Tennessee defeated Alabama.
+Alabama opened with two early field goals, briefly holding a 6–0 lead, but Tennessee's response was emphatic—28 unanswered points that left no room for a comeback.
+This contest also carried historical weight, serving as the final Third Saturday in October matchup played at Legion Field, closing a memorable chapter in the rivalry’s history.

 Ole Miss

 Mike DuBose would get his first win against a ranked team as the Crimson Tide ended their two-game losing streak with a win against Ole Miss.

 Louisiana Tech

 For the first time since the 1990 season, Alabama would lose a non-conference game.
 This was also the first homecoming loss for Alabama since 1990, and the first time Louisiana Tech had ever defeated Alabama.
 Coming into the game, the Bulldogs had the third-ranked passing offense in college football.

 LSU

 LSU returned the favor after Alabama shutout LSU in Tiger Stadium in 1996 by shutting out Alabama at Bryant-Denny Stadium.
 This was the first time Alabama had been shutout since 1991.

 Mississippi State

 For the first time since 1957, Mississippi State would win in Bryant-Denny Stadium.
 The loss also meant Alabama would not win a game at Bryant-Denny Stadium for the first time since 1955.
 The loss also guaranteed Alabama its first losing season since 1984.